What is the nervous system?

 Injuries that destroy nerve cells or cut nerves

 Once nerve cells in your brain or spinal cord die, they can't grow back.
-However, nerve fibers sometimes can grow back if their cell body isn't hurt.
+However, sometimes other nearby brain cells can learn to take over for dead brain cells.
+Nerve fibers sometimes can grow back if their cell body isn't hurt.
 It can take months for nerve fibers to grow back.
 Doctors sometimes can sew smaller nerves back together and get them to work again.
 Doctors can't repair the spinal cord or the brain.

 As people get older, they have fewer nerve cells in their brain.
-It's harder for your body to make new nerve cells and fix damaged ones.
 Compared to younger people, older people are more likely to have:

 The following may help keep your brain sharp longer: